fletchjp/MERG-Arduino-Software/TestEncoder/README.md

 ## MartinsEncoder

-Test for encoder based on Martin Da Costa's code with pins for a UNO.
+Test for encoder based on Martin Da Costa's EncoderMD library with pins for a UNO.

 ## MartinsEncoderMEGA